Carlos Bianchi: Beginning and consolidation

-Like some many other Argentine footballers, Bianchi gave his first steps playing "baby fútbol", a 5-a-side variant of futsal mainly played by children and youth, practised on smaller surfaces (usually parquetry, cement or synthetic grass).
-At 11 years old, Bianchi started playing for Club Ciclón de Jonte, a type of subsidiary of Club Atlético Vélez Sarsfield A representative of the club saw Bianchi's potential and took him to play at the youth divisions of Vélez Sársfield.
+Like so many other Argentine men's footballers, Bianchi gave his first steps playing "baby fútbol", a five-a-side variant of futsal mainly played by children and youth, practised on smaller surfaces (usually parquetry, cement or synthetic grass).
+At 11 years old, Bianchi started playing for Club Ciclón de Jonte, a type of subsidiary of Vélez Sarsfield A representative of the club saw Bianchi's potential and took him to play at the youth divisions of Vélez Sársfield.
 By the time he was 16 yo, Bianchi had been promoted to the third division.

 Bianchi was finally promoted to the first squad by Vélez Sarsfield manager Victorio Spinetto, making his debut with the team at the age of 18 in a 1–1 tie against Boca Juniors.
 One year later, Bianchi scored his first goal in Primera v Argentinos Juniors, on July 7, 1968.
-One week later, Bianchi broke the long standing Amadeo Carrizo's record of 769 minutes with his goal unbeaten.
+One week later, Bianchi broke the long-standing Amadeo Carrizo's record of 769 minutes with his goal unbeaten.

 With only 19 years old, Bianchi was part of the Vélez Sarsfield team that won the 1968 Nacional championship and was consecrated as the top scorer of 1970 Nacional championship with 18 goals and 1971 Metropolitano with 36.
-His good performances with the team and a serious injure of forward Omar Wehbe allowed Bianchi to be the centreforward of Vélez Sársfield.
+His good performances with the team and a serious injury of forward Omar Wehbe allowed Bianchi to be the centre forward of Vélez Sársfield.